willofr/snmpfwd/docs/source/index.rst

 .. code-block:: bash

-   # pip install snmpfwd-lextudio
+   # pip install snmpfwd

 Alternatively, you can download the Python package from `GitHub repo <https://github.com/lextudio/snmpfwd/releases>`_ and install is manually.

-The tool requires Python 3.7 onwards.
+The tool requires Python 3.8 onwards.

 Source code
 -----------